kk-spartans/scholars-cup/07 - Speeches that Inspire, Speeches that Spit Fire/04 - How broadcasting technology shapes speeches and influence/Apollo 11.md

  - Landing (20th) — Armstrong and Aldrin were being watched by almost 600m people on their descent.
 The US president called them while they were on the moon, live.
  - Return Trip — Also televised.

-The entire public was into this like it was a Netflix series.
+The entire public was into this like it was KPop Demon Hunters.